Is becoming an elevator mechanic right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an elevator mechanic is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an elevator mechanic or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become an Elevator Mechanic

 To become an elevator mechanic, at least a high school diploma or GED is required.
 Some elevator mechanics have an Associate Degree in Electronics Engineering Technology.
 However, most usually learn their skills through apprenticeship programs that are sponsored by local businesses, unions and contractors.
 Colleges and other educational institutions may also offer apprenticeships.
 The programs usually take four to five years to complete and provide classroom instruction and paid on-the-job training.

 Classroom instruction includes blueprint reading, mathematics, safety procedures, physics applications, and electrical and electronic theory.
 Most states require elevator mechanics to pass a licensing examination, and some employers require them to be union members.
 Requirements to join the union include completing an approved apprenticeship program and passing a National Elevator Industry Educational Program examination.